A Critical Review of Tinnitus Retraining Therapy

 Noise-enriched EnvironmentTRT is also big on silence avoidance and always practicing environmental sound enrichment.
 This helps reduce tinnitus perception.

 Sound FilesMost TRT programs use simple white noise as the type of masking sound.
-Much of the technology in masking is designed to more effectively suppress the tinnitus sound, but in TRT, you want people to hear it so they can habituate to it.
+Masking is designed to effectively suppress the tinnitus sound, but in TRT, you want people to hear their tinnitus sound so they can habituate to it.

 Daily DurationMost programs call for using sound therapy for a minimum of 4 hours a day, daily.
 Clinical data supports this.
 In a trial comparing 1,3, and 5 hours mixing point masking, the 5 hour group had statistically significant improvements in tinnitus symptoms over the other groups [2].